samply/beam/README.md

 at party 2 is capable of solving it, so it asks `proxy1.broker.example.de` to create that new task:
 ```
-curl -k -X POST -v --json '{"body":"What is the answer to the ultimate question of life, the universe, and everything?","failure_strategy":{"retry":{"backoff_millisecs":1000,"max_tries":5}},"from":"app.proxy1.broker.example.de","id":"70c0aa90-bfcf-4312-a6af-42cbd57dc0b8","metadata":"The broker can read and use this field e.g., to apply filters on behalf of an app","to":["app.proxy2.broker.example.de"]}' -H "Authorization: ApiKey app.proxy1.broker.example.de App1Key" https://proxy1.broker.example.de/v1/tasks
+curl -k -v --json '{"body":"What is the answer to the ultimate question of life, the universe, and everything?","failure_strategy":{"retry":{"backoff_millisecs":1000,"max_tries":5}},"from":"app.proxy1.broker.example.de","id":"70c0aa90-bfcf-4312-a6af-42cbd57dc0b8","metadata":"The broker can read and use this field e.g., to apply filters on behalf of an app","to":["app.proxy2.broker.example.de"]}' -H "Authorization: ApiKey app.proxy1.broker.example.de AppKey" https://proxy1.broker.example.de/v1/tasks
 ```
 `Proxy1` replies:
 ```
 HTTP/1.1 201 Created
-location: /tasks/b999cf15-3c31-408f-a3e6-a47502308799
+location: /tasks/ 70c0aa90-bfcf-4312-a6af-42cbd57dc0b8
 content-length: 0
 date: Mon, 27 Jun 2022 13:58:35 GMT
 ```